zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

     flyway.locations: classpath:db_tarbela/migrations

-This library uses tracer-spring-boot-starter library that provides a support of `X-Flow-ID` header.
+This library supports tracer-spring-boot-starter (another library from Zalando) that provides a support of `X-Flow-ID` header.

-This part is also needs to be configured:
+In order to use it you should provide the library as a dependency in your project and configure it:

     tracer:
       traces: